Zhakyp01/MidProject/README.md

 The technical explanation is that our program will simplify your time in the field of booking.

+We gave a clear explanation in our report, please pay attantion.

 Some details in Wiki

 # About TourGuideApp